Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/log.md

 func void Log_SetTopicStatus(var string topicName, var int status) {};
 ```

-- `topicName` - unique string used to identifiy and name the topic
+- `topicName` - unique string used to identify and name the topic
 - `status` - the status to be set
 Takes constants `LOG_RUNNING`, `LOG_SUCCESS`, `LOG_FAILED`, `LOG_OBSOLETE` as values

 ## Externals with docu comments

 ```dae